Frequently Asked Questions

 Should I have my work proofread?

 All publications should be proofread, even if your audience is just friends and family.
 It is very difficult to see all the errors in your own work.
-PublishMe offers full, in-house proofreading service.
+PublishMe offers a full in-house proofreading service.
 Please contact us for a quote.

 Can I make changes to my work after the first print run?